-The medical record must contain a physician's/psychiatrist's order for therapeutic leave, the date and time of the beginning of the therapeutic leave, and the date and time the member returns to the PRTF.
+The medical record must contain a physician's/psychiatrist's order for therapeutic leave/therapeutic pass, the date and time of the beginning of the therapeutic leave/pass, and the date and time the member returns to the PRTF.
 For therapeutic leave, the date the member leaves the PRTF is counted as a leave day and the day the resident returns to the facility shall not be counted as a leave day.
+The member, family or legal guardian must be given a number and designated person to contact with guestions or concerns while they are on leave from the facility.
+While a member is utilizing therapeutic leave/pass the PRTF must make therapy services available for the member (individual or family sessions) either in person or via telehealth.